D-Mona/jcl-guitar-clinics/README.md

 - The instructor information on the Instructors page was taken from each musicians page on https://www.wikipedia.org/ .
 - All of the videos on the Instructors page were from https://www.youtube.com .
-- All the icons in the footer were taken from https://fontawesome.com .
+- All of the icons in the footer were taken from https://fontawesome.com .

 ### Media

 - All photos on the Home page were taken from https://commons.wikimedia.org .
-- Images on the registration form and Thank you page were taken from https://www.pexels.com/ .
+- The images on the registration form and thank you page were taken from https://www.pexels.com/ .

+- I used https://imageresizer.com/ for resizing my images for better performance.